-Consultation usually starts before negotiations begin and continues until an agreement is ratified, though the extent of consultation for each trade agreement can vary depending on the level of interest.
+Consultation usually starts before negotiations begin and continues until an agreement is ratified.

 The Government holds dedicated engagement with Māori on trade agreements to: